||Swift Ridge Trail (historic Shooter

 |To reach the third level of west-to-east trails, you could

-simply continue on uphill at the top of Ireland.
-Ireland and Crank merge
+simply continue on uphill at the top of Lazuli.
+But this page is about

-On the West Ridge trail, climbing north towards Timp.
+On the Swift Ridge trail, climbing north towards Timp.

 riders will create tire tracks on the old routes.
 So if in doubt, take the

-more-level trail fork and always cross over any steeper descending route.
+more-level trail fork and always cross over any steeper route rather than

 View from the ridge up Provo Canyon towards Heber.